antonscheffer/as_sftp/README.md

 For *Fine Grained Access Control* you will need either the privilege to create *Public Synonym* or the DBA will need to create one for you.
 This is commented upon in *src/install_keymgmt_security.sql*.

+If you do not enable *Fine Grained Access Control* everything will still work fine; however, users will be able to see and manipulate the content of tables *as_sftp_private_keys* and *as_sftp_known_hosts* depending on their normal database access privileges.
+When you are trying to debug a problem, that is not such a bad thing.
+You can turn it off and re-enable it with the anonymous block code that drops and adds policy in *uninstall_keymgmt_security.sql* and *install_keymgmt_security.sql*, respectively.

 # Installation

 See [Requirements](#requirements) before attempting to install.